 Few cars evoke a desire to pack up and hit the open road like the iconic Volkswagen Bus.
 If you didn’t think your family would mutiny at the mere suggestion of taking an epic cross-country trip in one (“What, no TV screens in the headrest, Dad?”), you’d be scouring Craigslist right now.
 Hold off a few years, though, and Volkswagen may make it worth your while: They just unveiled a futuristic self-driving version of the classic microbus called the Volkswagen ID Buzz.

-Okay, so admittedly nobody’s positive that the concept VW showcased at this year’s Detroit Auto Show will actually come to fruition, but hey, dare to dream right?
+Okay, so admittedly nobody’s positive that the Volkswagen ID Buzz showcased at this year’s Detroit Auto Show will actually come to fruition, but hey, dare to dream right?
 If it does, it’s going to be a beauty: Entirely electric and all-wheel drive, with a single motor on each axle, 369 HP, and a 270-mile range.
 The 16-footer will hit 60 mph in 5 seconds, top out at 99 mph, and the Li-Ion battery (which is hidden under the floorboards) should take a little over a half hour to recharge.

-And speaking of driving, as noted, the Buzz will be fully autonomous.
+And speaking of driving, as noted, the Volkswagen ID Buzz will be fully autonomous.
 Like “Level 5 drive itself” autonomous.
 In fact, the steering wheel retracts into the dash and the seat swivels 180-degrees so the “driver” can join the game of Gas Out! in the back.
 A game so hilarious that the kids won’t even notice there’s still no DVD player in the headrest.